Duncan completed his law degree at the University of Sheffield and then the legal practice course at Nottingham Law School.

 Duncan is a solicitor advocate and holds a Higher Courts (Criminal Advocacy) qualification.
-He is regularly instructed to represent defendants in the Crown Court, principally in Manchester, Liverpool and Bolton but also throughout the North West and beyond.
-He frequently deals with cases of robbery, serious assaults (s.18 and s.20 grievous bodily harm and wounding), drugs cases (including drugs conspiracies and drug productions), fraud (including benefit fraud), burglary, firearms offences, theft (including breach of trust cases), and public order offences (affray, violent disorder etc).
+He is regularly instructed to represent clients in the Crown Court throughout the North West and beyond.
+He frequently deals with cases of robbery, serious assaults (s.18 and s.20 grievous bodily harm and wounding), drug cases (including drug conspiracies and drug productions), fraud (including benefit fraud), firearms offences, theft (including breach of trust cases), and sexual offences.

-Duncan has over a decade of experience of successfully representing clients in the Magistrates’ Court.
+Duncan has many years of experience of successfully representing clients in the Magistrates Court.
 He has been a member of the Criminal Litigation Accreditation Scheme since 2003.
-As well as representing defendants charged or summonsed with criminal offences, Duncan also acts for clients responding to applications for orders (for example DVPO, ASBO or football banning orders).
+As well as representing clients charged or summonsed with criminal offences.
+Duncan also acts for clients responding to applications for Orders (for example DVPO, CBO or football banning orders).

 Even the most serious cases are often won or lost at the police station.
 Duncan provides high quality advice and representation to people being interviewed either under arrest or as a volunteer and helps people who are required to answer bail or participate in identification procedure including VIPER.
 Duncan is a supervising solicitor, helping to train police station representatives.